 Temporary accommodation also gives you time for apartment hunting.
 I always recommend everyone book an Airbnb for a couple of weeks when moving to Tijuana.
 There are some nice rooms and full apartments available that will be much cheaper than staying in a hotel while you get situated in your new city.
 You could even stay long term for a discount at many properties.

-Another option is to stay in a cheap hotel while searching for an apartment.
-There are 2 hotels downtown that I recommend.
+Another option is to stay in a hotel while searching for an apartment.
+A few popular options include:

 You can find more information about Tijuana neighborhoods and apartment hunting in my eBook: The Complete Guide to Moving to Tijuana.